cristivulpe/sparki-remote-control/README.md

 ## User's guide
 In order to be able to use the application, one needs to:

-1. Fetch the source code from GitHub.
+1. Fetch the source code from GitHub (the android app can be installed directly from [Google Play Store] (https://play.google.com/store/apps/details?id=com.swedesboro_woolwich.remotecontrol)).
-2. Build and deploy the source code (please see next section for details how to do that).
+2. Build and deploy the source code (please see next section for details on how to do that).
 3. Once both the android app and the arduino code are installed on the respective devices, pair your phone with the robot.

 The application provides a menu for connecting/disconnecting from robot's bluetooth (connection works only if the name of the device is 'ArcBotics').